DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 ```

 ##### Options
+`--description`
-`--description` Add a base description.
-Will be added as a base docstring, and in the component README (if enabled with the `with_brick_docs` workspace config).
+Add a brick description.
+Will be added as a brick docstring, and in the brick-sprcific README (if it is enabled in the `with_brick_docs` workspace config).

 Add a project: